md-random/Battle/README.md

 - Adding new monsters to the bestiary in `src/interface/Bestiary.ts`
 - Adjusting player and monster stats in their respective components
 - Changing image paths for player and monsters in the appropriate asset directories
+- Modifying cooldown durations for secondary and special attacks

 ## Future Improvements

 - Add player character creation
-- Implement combat system
+- Implement more complex combat system
 - Create inventory and item system
 - Add progression and leveling mechanics
-- Implement multiplayer functionality

 ## License